Summary

 Children and Young People

 Children and young people are highly susceptible to environmental and social influences.
 They depend on adults for their well-being.
-Any failure in care can significantly impact their future health.
+Any failure in care can actually impact their future health.

 Older Population